ivanorsolic/oricodes/content/english/Software/connecting a bluetooth gamepad.md

 R)emap buttons to controls.
 ```

 If you're happy with your maps, enter `H` and it will prompt you for a name under which to save your mapping.
-The default one is `my_joystick.py`, but you can enter a custom one, if you're planning to use multiple different controllers, or just for non-generic-namings sake:
+The default one is `my_joystick.py`, but you can enter a custom one, if you're planning to use multiple different controllers, or just for non-generic-naming's sake:

 ```bash
 Now we will write these values to a new python file.